thuyanduong-flatiron/lecture-starter-code/Mod3/4-JS-Events/README.md

 ## Some events have default behavior
 - event.preventDefault()

-## Event bubbling vs. capturing, and propagation
+## event.currentTarget vs. event.target
+- event.currentTarget: the HTML element addEventListener is attached to
 - event.target: the innermost node that triggers the event
-- event.currentTarget: the HTML element addEventListener is attached to
-- by default, event are fired during the bubbling phase
-- event.stopPropagation()

 ## Additional Resources
 - More about how async works with the stack: https://www.youtube.com/watch?v=8aGhZQkoFbQ